 It is very easy to make, and the results are always satisfying with the juicy and tender wings.

-While chicken wings are one of the simplest recipes to make, you still need to ensure that you have the right ingredients, temperature, and timer to get the finish you want on them.
+While the smoked chicken wings recipe is one of the simplest recipes to make, ensure that you have the right temperature, and timer to get the finish you want on them.

 That is especially true if you will cook them for a long time as the heat will come to the middle of the meat quickly.